Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 Freight & Transport-Related Industrial Properties

-Freight and transport-related industrial properties facilitate the rapid movement of goods by acting as critical interchange points between different transportation modes.
-Seamless logistics rely on facilities keeping goods moving without delays.
+Freight and transport-related industrial properties facilitate the rapid movement of goods by acting as interchange points between different transportation modes, Efficient logistics rely on facilities keeping goods moving without delays.

 Truck Terminals

-Truck terminals are purpose-built for rapid cross-docking operations, minimizing storage time to keep goods moving efficiently.
-They are cross-dock facilities with minimal storage and 20% site coverage.
-They are designed for highly efficient goods transfer between trucks, supporting just-in-time distribution.
+Truck terminals are purpose-built for rapid cross-docking operations, minimizing storage time with 20% site coverage for highly efficient goods transfer supporting just-in-time distribution.

 Truck Terminals

-By 2026, key logistics hubs will concentrate around major highways, the Hanoi–Hai Phong expressway, Northern industrial zones, and deep-water ports like Cai Mep–Thi Vai and Lach Huyen.
+By 2026, key logistics hubs will concentrate around the Hanoi–Hai Phong expressway, Northern industrial zones, and deep-water ports.

 Air Cargo Facilities